mame0521/NLP_with_Topic_Modelling/README.md

-We can see that cluster 0 contains more negative reviews while cluster 2 contains more  positive reviews.
-The reviews in cluster 1 are more neutral.
-And we can also see that the sizes are quite different among groups.
+As shown above, that cluster 0 contains more negative reviews, cluster 2 indicates more  positive reviews and the reviews in cluster 1 represent more neutral.

 ## 4.2.
-Plot the kmeans result
+Plot the clustering result

 ```python